autumn-mck/autumn-mck/README.md

 I'm James, and thanks for checking out my profile.

-- Currently enjoying my placement year, working as a Software Engineer
+- Currently enjoying my placement year, working as a Software Engineer @ Kainos
 - Happy to collaberate on anything, just let me know!
-- Interested in programming, FOSS and pretty much anything to do with technology.
+- Interested in programming, FOSS and pretty much anything to do with technology!

 ### Github stats